India vs Australia: Rohit Sharma – ‘Virat Kohli is our third opener and he will open in some games’

 “He is a very important player for Team India.
 For us, I just want to make it clear, we are clear in our thought process.
 We do not have any confusion, we are very clear what KL Rahul brings to the table for us, he is a quality player and is very important for us.
 His presence at the top is very crucial for us.”

+Rohit added: “If you see our Asia Cup performance as well we posted par plus or par scores in every game except the one game against Sri Lanka where we got 173 which was also a good score.
+In Super 4s we had close games against Pakistan and Sri Lanka, it could have gone either way.
+You need a bit of luck as well.
+Hopefully we will get that in the World Cup.

+“We will have another review meeting of the last 10 months after these six games and will see what we need to do in World Cup.”

-(Quotes courtesy: NDTV)
+(Quotes courtesy: NDTV and PTI)